An00bIS47/Homekit/README.md

 ## Indicator NeoPixel

-If enabled, a NeoPixel is used for indicating which WiFi mode in use.
+If enabled, a NeoPixel is used for indicating which WiFi mode is currently in use.

 Once online it will blink 3 times with the color green (0x00FF00) and will go off.